 1. Make your sleep count

 Stress can affect your sleep both ways.
 Either sleeping too much or hardly at all can be a clear sign that your body is reacting to stress in your life.
-Try going to bed earlier and setting your alarm at the same time each morning.
 By having a good sleep hygiene routine, you will increase your chances of getting enough shut-eye which will, in turn, help you feel less stressed.

 2. Stop stress eating

 You may have heard of the term stress eating, well this may seem a good idea at the time, but is only a temporary fix.
 In fact, indulging in sugary or salty treats can lift your mood, but only for a short time, making you crash back down in no time.
-Keep your diet balanced by not over or under eating.
-Feeling hungry or empty can intensify your low mood, making you feel worse.
+Keep your diet balanced by logging your meals and figuring out how much protein and good, nutritious ingredients you’re getting in your meals.

 3. Distract yourself